The grant application process explained

 These will need to be corrected /completed before the form can be submitted.

-Make sure you submit before the deadline.
+Make sure you submit it before the deadline.
 We cannot always accept late applications.

 Step 7: Talk to our assessor